zioCristia/smart-irrigation-control-unit/README.md

 In this way, the price can vary (in particular reduce) drastically.

 A complete list of all the components with a link to aliexpress could be found [here](https://docs.google.com/spreadsheets/d/1A_0oTcwCHzUrwPyKvZikXxDFFEQyVeJslgch1jBqpY8/edit?usp=sharing).
 The price is very indicative because if you already have components such as resistors or capacitors, it is drastically reduced.

+### Additional hardware
+For the installation of the board in the house panel directly into standard DIN rails, you can print two clips that you can find on [thingiverse](https://www.thingiverse.com/thing:6103419).

 # Software
 Esp32 was programmed using EspHome to enable its integration with [Home Assistant](https://www.home-assistant.io).
 To control solenoid valves, as well as the water pump and gate, simply add the following lines in the EspHome generic code for an esp32.